 An earlier post outlined the differences between physical space and conceptual space.
 The next post then outlined how the conceptual space is suited to describe societies and ecosystems.
 This post discusses how the conceptual space creates the phenomena and the illusion of physical space.
 In this illusion, the weakly interacting locations (in conceptual space) appear to be far in the physical space while the strongly interacting locations (in conceptual space) appear to be near in the physical space.
 Thus, we can change our distance to an object without motion by changing the part of the world we interact with.
 One consequence of this fact is that nationhood—based on physical proximity—is an illusion.
-It is created not by proximity to the people of a “nation” but because our material bodies and mind have causal interactions with other material bodies and minds which makes us think that we are physically close to them.
+It is created not by proximity to the people of a “nation” but because our material bodies and minds have causal interactions with other material bodies and minds which makes us think that we are physically close to them.
 We might see the semantic distance between their body types, minds, intellects, egos, or moralities, but we neglect those distances.
 We prefer to just see the bodily proximity.

 Table of Contents